-The Federal Public Service Health, Food Chain Safety and Environment and the Belgian Biodiversity Platform are co-organising a two-day
+The Federal Public Service Health, Food Chain Safety and Environment and the Belgian Biodiversity Platform co-organised a two-day

 One World One Health Conference on 3-4 December 2019 on the impacts of wildlife trade at global and local level

 The objectives of the conference were to provide scientific information on the impacts of the bushmeat trade and the trade in exotic reptiles and amphibians; and to discuss recommendations for further actions at Belgian and European level in a view of reaching a more sustainable trade of wildlife.